An-Answer-tree/AVD2/README.md

 Vehicles meet on the road; Vehicles drive too fast with short braking distance.
 <span style="color📘">**Avoidance:**</span>
 Vehicles should not exceed the speed limit during driving, especially in areas with many pedestrians.
 Vehicles should slow down when passing intersections or crosswalks, and observe the traffic carefully.

+# Acknowledgements
+We are grateful for the support of the Institute of Intelligent Industry at Tsinghua University, Mr. Bu Jin for his guidance and help on our project, and the LOTVS-MMAU (Multi-Modal Accident video Understanding) team for open-sourcing and sharing the MM-AU dataset.